wolfgang-99/web-blog/README.md

 # Web-blog
-this website made for blogging
+This website made for blogging
+It uses data gotten from an api storage